-Practice by working Exercises is crucial to success in this course.
-It is also one of the primary means by which you represent yourself well in academia, and the way in which you will develop the mathematical habits that will help you be successful on the larger quizzes and tests.
+Homework is crucial to success in this course.
+It is also one of the primary means by which you represent yourself as a "professional" in academia, and the way in which you will develop the mathematical habits that will help you be successful on the larger quizzes and tests.

-Doing the assigned exercises is only the first step to learning the material.
-You do not truly begin studying until you have completed (and checked) the exercises and spent time looking at how the concepts fit together as a whole.
+Doing the assigned homework is only the first step to learning the material.
+You do not truly begin studying for the chapter test until you have done the homework and then spend time looking at how the concepts fit together as a whole.

-Exercises are collected in Canvas.
+Homework is collected in Canvas.